-It’s not uncommon for a chipur article from the archives to generate fresh emails.
+It’s not uncommon for an oldie Chipur article to continue to be popular.
 And so it is for a piece I wrote on an amazing natural brain phenomenon, neurogenesis.
+And it’s so important that I thought I’d freshen up the post and give it another go…

 But I’ll go you one better.
 Those 100 billion neurons are party to some 40 quadrillion (as in 15 zeros) potential synaptic connections.
 That’s a lot of firing.